 Diffusion Probabilistic model (DPM), Variational Diffusion Model

 Gradually add Gaussian noise with Markov Chain to model increasing noise process.
 Generate images by sampling from Gaussian noise.
-After that, the decoder learns to reverse noise into images by denoising process with modeling noise distribution.
+After that, the model learns to reverse noise into images by denoising process with modeling noise distribution.
 Due to Explicit likelihood Modeling, it solves the drawback of GAN where it covers less of the generation space.

 Marginalization